rcs-business-messaging/rbm-api-examples/nodejs/dialogflow-integration/rbm-integration-module/README.md

 [RCS Business Messaging](https://developers.google.com/business-communications/rcs-business-messaging).
 See release notes below for details of current support.
 Feel free to extend this code for your needs.

-The module can be deployed as a Cloud Run sevice in your Dialogflow Google Cloud project:
+The module can be deployed as a Cloud Run service in your Dialogflow Google Cloud project:

 ![alt text](images/cloud-run-module.png)